Blog-Reference and Blog-Reference

 Bm≡T−G budget surplus/deficit Bm, government sector,

 For THREE sectors, proper accounting yields THREE sectoral balances which add up to zero.
 It holds Public Deficit = Private Profit.
-The question is, why makes MMT profit disappear by creating an artificial sector called non-government sector?
+The question is, why makes MMT profit disappear by creating an artificial sector called the non-government sector?
 In other words, why is MMT cooking the books?
-There is NO scientific justification, so it must be some political reason.*
+There is NO scientific justification, so it must be some political reason.#1

 MMT is NOT a new scientific paradigm but old political crap in a new scientific bluff package.
-This holds for ALL of economics: when profit is false the whole theoretical superstructure is false and economic policy guidance has NO sound scientific foundation.
+This holds for ALL of economics: when profit is false the whole analytical superstructure is false and economic policy guidance has NO sound scientific foundation.

 Related 'MMT is NOT an alternative to neoliberalism' and 'Cryptoeconomics ― the best of Bill Mitchell’s spam folder' and 'What is so great about cargo cult science? or, How economists learned to stop worrying about failure'.